GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 sites**.

 - A 64 bit-identifier can be attached to an ad click.
-- Only 3 bits of conversion data can be attached to the conversion event.
+- At conversion time, only 3 bits of data can be attached to the event.
 3 bits can fit an integer value from 0 to 7.
 This is not much data, but enough that advertisers can learn how to make good decisions about where to spend their advertising budget in the future (for example by training data models).